oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 - prefix `.` = this inlining tree node is present and unchanged in both compilations (identity)
 - prefix `-` = this inlining tree node is present in the 1st compilation but absent in the 2nd compilation (deletion)
 - prefix `+` = this inlining tree node is absent in the 1st compilation but present in the 2nd compilation (insertion)
-- prefix `*` = this inlining tree node is present in both compilations but the inlining decisions are different (relabelling)
+- prefix `*` = this inlining tree node is present in both compilations but the *callsite kind* is different (relabelling)

 Provided that there 2 kinds of inlining tree nodes with respect to the inlining decision (inlined and not inlined), there are 2 * 4 cases to be interpreted.

-For instance, consider a non-root method in a compilation like `java.lang.String.equals(Object) at bci 44`.
-After being evaluated by the inlining algorithm, it would appear in the inlining tree either as`java.lang.String.equals(Object) at bci 44` (after being inlined) or `(not inlined) java.lang.String.equals(Object) at bci 44`, depending on the outcome of the inlining decision.
-It is also possible that the call would not be present in a different compilation of the same root method.
+For instance, consider a non-root method in a compilation like `(direct) java.lang.String.equals(Object) at bci 44`.
+This means that there is an invocation of the `equals` method in the target machine code, which is a direct invocation ( there is no dynamic dispatch).
+If the method was inlined by the inliner, it would appear as `(inlined) java.lang.String.equals(Object) at bci 44`.
+If an optimization phase completely removed the call to the `equals` method, it would appear as `(deleted) java.lang.String.equals(Object) at bci 44`

-This is the case when the caller of `java.lang.String.equals(Object)` is not inlined.
-If a call is present in one of the compilations but not the other, the matching algorithm reports a difference with the prefix `-` or `+`.
-If a call is present in both compilations, the prefix is `.` if the final inlining decision has the same outcome or `*` otherwise.
+It is also possible that although a callsite is present in a compilation of some root method, it may not be present in a different compilation of the same method.
+Note that this is different that the callsite being deleted.
+In our example, the callsite `java.lang.String.equals(Object)` would disappear from the inlining tree if its caller was not inlined.
+If a call is present in one of the compilations but absent in the other, the matching algorithm reports a difference with the prefix `-` or `+`.
+If a call is present in both compilations, the prefix is `.` if the callsite kind is the same or `*` otherwise.

-Therefore, all possible combinations in the delta tree are:
+Some examples of operations in the inlining tree are below.

-- `. java.lang.String.equals(Object) at bci 44` = the call is present and inlined in both compilations
+- `. (inlined) someMethod()` - the callsite is inlined in both compilations
+- `. (direct) someMethod()` - there is a direct invocation in both compilations
-- `. (not inlined) java.lang.String.equals(Object) at bci 44` = the call is present but not inlined in both compilations
+- `. (deleted) someMethod()` - the callsite is deleted in both compilations
-- `- java.lang.String.equals(Object) at bci 44` = the method was inlined in the 1st compilation, but the call is not present in the 2nd compilation
+- `* (inlined -> direct) someMethod()` - the callsite is inlined in the 1st compilation but there is a direct invocation in the 2nd compilation
+- `* (direct -> deleted) someMethod()` - there is a direct invocation in the 1st compilation but the callsite is deleted in the 2nd compilation
-- `- (not inlined) java.lang.String.equals(Object) at bci 44` = the call is present but not inlined in the 1st
-  compilation, and not present in the 2nd compilation
+- `- (inlined) someMethod()` - the callsite is inlined in the 1st compilation but absent in the 2nd compilation
-- `+ java.lang.String.equals(Object) at bci 44` = the call is not present in the 1st compilation, but present and
-  inlined in the 2nd compilation
-- `+ (not inlined) java.lang.String.equals(Object) at bci 44` = the call is not present in the 1st compilation,
-  but present and not inlined in the 2nd compilation
-- `* (inlined -> not inlined) java.lang.String.equals(Object) at bci 44` = the call is present in both
-  compilations, and inlined the 1st compilation but not inlined in the 2nd compilation
+- `+ (direct) someMethod()` - the callsite is absent in the 1st compilation but there is a direct invocation in the 2nd compilation
-- `* (not inlined -> inlined) java.lang.String.equals(Object) at bci 44` = the call is present in both
-  compilations, and not inlined the 1st compilation but inlined in the 2nd compilation
+- `+ (deleted) someMethod()` - the callsite is absent in the 1st compilation and it is deleted in the 2nd compilation

 ### Compilation fragments